Georg Koch: Career

-Koch cancelled his contract with Duisburg in late June 2007 and went to join Croatian first-division side NK Dinamo Zagreb on a free transfer in early July, signing a two-year contract.
-He made his competitive debut for Dinamo on 17 July, in the club's first Champions League qualifier, in Azerbaijan against FK Khazar Lenkoran, which ended in a 1–1 draw.
+Koch cancelled his contract with Duisburg in late June 2007 and went to join Croatian first-division side Dinamo Zagreb on a free transfer in early July, signing a two-year contract.
+He made his competitive debut for Dinamo on 17 July, in the club's first Champions League qualifier, in Azerbaijan against Khazar Lankaran, which ended in a 1–1 draw.

 Despite the fact that he only spent one season with Dinamo, Koch received large amounts of praise from the fans due to his incredible charisma after only a few months of playing for the club, with many of them seeing him as the future captain.
-However, Dinamo decided to re-sign their former player Tomislav Butina for the 2008–09 season, and Koch was eventually sold to SK Rapid Wien, in July 2008.
+However, Dinamo decided to re-sign their former player Tomislav Butina for the 2008–09 season, and Koch was eventually sold to Rapid Wien, in July 2008.

 At Rapid, Koch started the season as first-choice, deputising for injured Helge Payer.
 However, in the derby against Austria Wien on 24 August 2008, he was severely injured after a firecracker, thrown from the stand with the travelling Austria supporters behind his goal, exploded in his proximity.
 Koch had to be substituted and it was later reported that he had suffered hearing damage and shock.
 In late September 2008, he was quoted saying in an Austrian newspaper that he still was experiencing problems with his balance as a result of the incident.

 Koch announced his retirement on 18 March 2009, stating that he recognized there was no point carrying on playing as he was still suffering problems of hearing and balance following the accident.
 On 7 September 2009, he came out of retirement, joining seventh-tier club SC Herford, and playing his first match against SC Verl II; in November, however, only two months after, he retired for the second and final time.